Why We Like This Lodge

 - Roam 500 acres of the majestic Nahuel Huapi National Park's wilderness on the grounds of the lodge, witnessing pristine forests, creeks, and waterfalls

 - Stay in houses thoughtfully constructed with local, handcrafted stone and sustainably forested logs, or in luxury yurts based in the midst of the forest

-- Savour healthy, balanced meals prepared with fresh produce from the organic vegetable garden and served with home baked goods
+- Tuck into balanced meals prepared with fresh produce from the vegetable garden and served with home baked goods

 Get acquainted with the wonders of North Patagonia through a variety of excursions that showcase the privileged location of the estancia.
 Hike the forest and mountain trails into canyons, ascending hilltops alongside waterfalls, or horseback ride with a horse whisperer.
 Kayak through the peacefulness of sunken forests or enjoy boat rides on the lake's crystal clear waters and see some of the 57 bird species recorded in the area.

 Peuma Hue is at its prime in every season, with an array of winter sports available.
 Bariloche hosts the major ski resort in Argentina, Mt Catedral, just 35 minutes from the estancia.
 Truly capitalise on relaxation, alongside adventure, by booking onto some of the wellbeing activities such as a yoga class or healing massage.

 Those who love hiking and trekking are spoilt for choice here.
 A large variety of trails will see you cross pristine forest, ancient rocks, ledges, canyons, landslides, gorges, hilltops and stunning waterfalls with beautiful views over the Gutiérrez and Mascardi lakes and facing ancient mountain fold.